docsforadobe/premiere-plugin-guide/docs/transmitters/transmitter-basics.rst

 Fractional Resolution
 ================================================================================

 In the Premiere Pro Source and Program Monitors, the user can choose independent resolutions for rendering during playback and paused modes.
-For example, it is common to have the play- back resolution set to half, and paused resolution set to full.
+For example, it is common to have the playback resolution set to half, and paused resolution set to full.

 If an output card has a hardware scaler, the transmit plug-in can declare support for fractional resolutions.
 For example, for a 1920x1080 instance, it could declare support for not only